 1.1.4 Measurement of Electrical Parameters

-There are many types of measuring tools available, such as voltmeter, ammeter and multimeter, which can measure voltage, current, power and energy.
-Among these, multimeter is one of the most versatile measuring tools.
+There are many types of measuring tools available such as voltmeter, ammeter and multimeter, which can measure voltage, current, power and energy.
+Among these, one of the most versatile measuring tools is called multimeter.